rzkypr/plpm/README.md

+# P L P M

-# Portal Layanan Pengajuan Magang Diskominfo Kabupaten Bandung
+## Portal Layanan Pengajuan Magang Diskominfo Kabupaten Bandung

 (Cloned from [rzkypr/plpm](https://github.com/rzkypr/plpm.git) with some modifications based on my requirement, please refer there for official update and the newest change)